cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 and maintain the full MLS tree, validate the credentials and signatures of all members, and process full commit messages.
 The size of the MLS tree is linear in the size of the group, and each commit message can also grow to be linear in the group size.
-Consequently, the MLS design results in a high latency and performance bottlenecks at new members seeking to join a large group.
+Consequently, the MLS design results in high latency and performance bottlenecks at new members seeking to join a large group, or processing commits in large groups.

 This document defines a modified MLS client for the protocol from
 {{!RFC9420}} that has significantly lower communication and